Apple and Raisin Bundt Cake

 Notes

-• Check for Doneness: Use a toothpick or cake tester to check if the cake is done.
-It should come out clean or with just a few crumbs attached.
+• Check for doneness using a toothpick or cake tester.
+It should come out clean or with just a few crumbs.

-• Serving: Drizzle the caramel sauce over the cake just before serving to keep it fresh and visually appealing.
+• Drizzle the caramel sauce over the cake just before serving to keep it fresh and visually appealing.

 Share it with your friends!